TasmoAdmin/TasmoAdmin/README.md

 Check the [guides](https://github.com/TasmoAdmin/TasmoAdmin/wiki) on the Wiki for more information.

+## Configuration

+Some environment variables are configured to allow easier customisation of the application

+- `TASMO_DATADIR` - Path where to store data.
+If not provided defaults to `./tasmoadmin/data`
+- `TASMO_BASEURL` - Customise the base URL for the application

 ## Development

 Provided is a docker-compose setup to ease getting started.